tclssg/tclssg/README.md

 > **NOTE:** The option `--templates` will make `init` copy the template files from the project skeleton into a subdirectory named `templates` in `sourceDir`.
 You should only use it if you intend to customize your page's layout (HTML code); it is not necessary if you only intend to customize the pages' look using CSS.

 >By default your project will use the page template from the project skeleton.
-Not keeping a separate copy of the template is a good idea because it means you won't have to update it manually when a new version of Tclssg introduces changes to templating (which at this point in development it can be expected to).
+Not keeping a separate copy of the template is a good idea because it means you won't have to update it manually when a new version of Tclssg introduces changes to templating (which at this point in development it may).

 * `build` — build a static website in `destDir` based on the data in `sourceDir`.
 * `clean` — delete all files in `destDir`.
-* `update` — replace static files and templates in `sourceDir` that have matching ones in the project skeleton with those in the project skeleton.
+* `update [--templates]` — replace static files in `sourceDir` that have matching ones in the project skeleton with those in the project skeleton.
+Do the same with templates if the option `--templates` is given.
 This is used to update your website project when Tclssg itself is updated.
 Tclssg will prompt you whether to replace each file.
 * `deploy-copy` — copy files to the destination set in the configuration file (`website.conf`).

 > **NOTE:** This can be used, e.g., if your build machine is your web server or if you have the server's documents directory mounted as a local path.